idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ## Garment Properties

-** NOTE ** This is a temporary url that will change in the next few weeks
+**NOTE**: This is a temporary url that will change in the next few weeks

 ```shell
 curl "https://dev.trinity-apparel.com/properties/v1/garment_properties/:id"
 ```